 - Large excavations in rock to conduct bore tie-ins

 - Conventional trenching works, including significant and detailed anchor/thrust blocks and concrete encasement

-This project presented a number of challenges from the onset, primarily ensuring that the five parallel bores were constructed in a tight 3m by 3m window.
+This project presented a number of challenges from the onset, primarily ensuring that the five parallel bores were constructed in a tight 3m x 3m window.
 Through the skilled and professional operation of the HDD crew, and with the assistance of a Steering Engineer, UEA was able to deliver the trenchless works to specification.
-UEA Trenchless is currently completing the conventional trenched component of works and is on program to complete these critical works late by June 2016.
+Several months later and on program, UEA also successfully completed the conventional trenched component of works.